LieberInstitute/fentanyl_rat_hb_amy/code/04_EDA/README.md

 # Exploratory Data Analysis (EDA)

-This directory contains the following scripts with code for Exploratory Data Analyses prior to differential expression assessment.
+This directory contains the following scripts with code for exploratory analyses prior to differential expression assessment.

 ## 1. Quality Control Analysis (QCA)